Warpten/tactmon/README.md

 ### `tact::data::product::Product`

 This is the basic implementation of a game-agnostic product.
-Construction of this object requires the name of the product as well as the path to a  directory that will behave as a local cache of the configuration and data files available on Blizzard CDNs.
+Construction of this object requires the name of the product as well as an instance of `tact::Cache` that will behave as a local cache of the configuration and data files available on Blizzard CDNs.

 1. `bool Product::Load(std::string_view buildConfig, std::string_view cdnConfig)`